Our unique analysis of the bills Stevenson sponsored and cosponsored provides insight into his position in the Senate.

 View All » (including bills from previous years)

-From Nov 1970 to Dec 1980, Stevenson missed 579 of 5,626 roll call votes, which is 10.3%.
-This is worse than the median of 8.8% among the lifetime records of senators serving in Dec 1980.
+From Nov 1970 to Dec 1980, Stevenson missed 611 of 5,683 roll call votes, which is 10.8%.
+This is on par with the median of 9.2% among the lifetime records of senators serving in Dec 1980.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: